sisby-folk/surveyor/README.md

 #### Initial Setup

-Tune into loading via `SurveyorEvents.Register.clientWorldLoad` - this will trigger as soon as the client world has access to surveyor data.
-Keep in mind that the **client player may not exist yet**.
+Tune into loading via `SurveyorClientEvents.Register.clientPlayerLoad` - this will trigger when the client world has access to surveyor data and the player is available (for prioritizing nearby regions).

 You can call `WorldSummary.terrain().keySet()` to get all summarized chunk positions - feel free to add these to a queue or deque to render later.

+`keySet()` and `asMap()` methods accept `SurveyorExploration` - on the client this can be accessed from `SurveyorClient.getExploration()` - which ensures only map area the player should see is shown.

 #### Terrain Rendering

 To process a chunk, first get the summary using `WorldTerrainSummary.get(ChunkPos)`.<br/>
 Remember you can always get the world summary from using `SurveyorWorld` if you're processing on world tick.<br/>
 Then, crunch the result into floors using `ChunkSummary.toSingleLayer()` which outputs usable int arrays:
+* **exists[256]** - Set where a floor exists, unset otherwise - where unset, all other fields are junk.
 * **depths[256]** - The distance of the floor below your specified world height. so y = worldHeight - depth.
-  * Will be **-1** when no floor exists on the layer - either because there's no solid blocks, or no walkspace.
-  * When the depth is **-1**, all other array values at that index are meaningless and may be invalid.
 * **blocks[256]** - The floor block.
 Indexed per-region via `WorldTerrainSummary.getBlockPalette(ChunkPos)`.
 * **biomes[256]** - The floor biome.
 Indexed per-region via `WorldTerrainSummary.getBiomePalette(ChunkPos)`.
-* **lightLevels[256]** - The block light level directly above the floor (i.e the block light for its top face).
+* **lightLevels[256]** - The block light level directly above the floor (i.e. the block light for its top face).
 0-15.
 * **waterDepths[256]** - How deep the contiguous water above the floor is.
   * All other liquid surfaces are considered floors, but water is special-cased.
   * The sea floor (e.g. sand) is recorded, and this depth value indicates the water surface instead.